 All businesses are at different stages on their journey and there is not a one-size-fits-all solution that can be applied.
 In the absence of global consistency, businesses can seek to establish assurance in partnership with an experienced external provider.

-Standards can be developed to reflect an organization’s declared values and position in its journey toward sustainability, with progress audited against baselines that are set in line with its policies.
+Standards can be developed to reflect an organisation’s declared values and position in its journey toward sustainability, with progress audited against baselines that are set in line with its policies.
 The process of operating to, and being independently audited against, these measures enables better monitoring, understanding and management of performance.
 This ensures that efforts are made in the right areas of the business that will have the greatest positive impact.

 Standards and independent assurance are not only a valuable currency for external stakeholders.
 They allow businesses to maintain visibility of their own suppliers and sub-contractors further down the chain.
-This provides an opportunity to prove wider positive impact and leadership beyond the immediate responsibility of an organization, while building stronger relationships with suppliers and establishing more agile methods of achieving quality and control.
+This provides an opportunity to prove wider positive impact and leadership beyond the immediate responsibility of an organisation, while building stronger relationships with suppliers and establishing more agile methods of achieving quality and control.